Bay Area Diabetes Summit “Get Out There” Panel

 Monica Mueller, MPT, BSN, RN, CDE

-Katie Teschler was diagnosed with Type 1 diabetes during her second year of college at 20 years old.
-She grew up camping, hiking, and exploring the outdoors with her family, so after diagnosis she definitely had some fear of continuing to do those things that she knew and loved so much, without constant worry of hypoglycemia.
+Katie Teschler was diagnosed with type 1 diabetes during her second year of college at 20 years old.
+She grew up camping, hiking and exploring the outdoors with her family, so after diagnosis she definitely had some fear of continuing to do those things that she knew and loved so much, without constant worry of hypoglycemia.
 After some hard work and persistence, she has now spent nearly six years working outdoors with the National Park Service on a trail crew, and is currently the manager of the Trail Stewardship Program with the Golden Gate National Parks Conservancy.
-Through her daily work, she leads volunteer programs in how to build and maintain multi-use trails, while spending a lot of her personal time exploring the outdoor world through camping, backpacking, snowboarding, kayaking, and rock climbing.
-Check out her some of her adventures, while educating about T1D on her instagram: @k.t1d
+Through her daily work, she leads volunteer programs in how to build and maintain multi-use trails, while spending a lot of her personal time exploring the outdoor world through camping, backpacking, snowboarding, kayaking and rock climbing.
+Check out her some of her adventures, while educating about type 1 diabetes (T1D) on her instagram: @k.t1d

-Being diagnosed with Type 1 diabetes at the age of 30 has had its challenges for John.
-For the first few years after being diagnosed he was in denial – he had always lived a healthy lifestyle worked out since he was 14, and was in the Marine Corps.
+Being diagnosed with type 1 diabetes at the age of 30 has had its challenges for John.
+For the first few years after being diagnosed he was in denial—he had always lived a healthy lifestyle worked out since he was 14, and was in the Marine Corps.
 John was a competitive bodybuilder for years, but took a 15-year break to focus on coaching others.
-He felt that diabetes was a handicap and was preventing him from giving 100% to competing.
+He felt that diabetes was a handicap and was preventing him from giving 100 percent to competing.
 Then he met others with diabetes and learned they had the same struggles in life.
 He took a long hard look at himself and asked “What is my excuse?
 I can’t use diabetes as an excuse anymore for not obtaining my personal goals in life.
-If others see a 42 year old man go through the torture of prepping for a show with Type 1 diabetes, win or lose, then I hope it will inspire other diabetics to go after their goals, regardless of their age.”
+If others see a 42-year-old man go through the torture of prepping for a show with type 1 diabetes, win or lose, then I hope it will inspire other people with diabetes to go after their goals, regardless of their age.”
 So in December 2014 he decided to give it a go.
 With a great support system and hard work, he was able to obtain his goal of winning the Masters division!
 John is currently preparing for another bodybuilding show later this year, with the hopes to inspire T1Ds to live a healthy, fit life.